 Gamification has proved to be a rapidly growing trend for employee engagement by providing a digital environment that motivates employees to reach particular objectives and goals.
 When using such gaming mechanics as status, points, leaderboards, and rewards, users become more engaged with their work and therefore show better efficiency at the workplace.

 Of course, the task of making the workforce more efficient requires a financial investment.
 However, the investment required for a gamified approach is much smaller compared to physical motivators and rewards.
-What also counts is that companies’ executives gain insight into employees progress.
+What also counts is that companies’ executives gain insight into employee progress.

 Gamification is an ultimate engagement tool that is able to keep the workforce engaged.
 As a result, the employees stay longer with the company and work more efficiently.

 Gamification has been used for customer engagement for decades.
-Just think about people earning credit cards or airline points for flight purchases, that can be later exchanged for bonuses or goods.
+Just think about people earning credit cards or airline points for flight purchases that can be later exchanged for bonuses or goods.
 This kind of reward systems motivates users to spend more money, making them kind of addicted.

 According to Gartner report on gamification, more than 50% of surveyed executives are applying some sort of gamification.
 Just have a look at the most prominent customer experience campaigns in marketing or advertising, many of which have been using gamification techniques to entertain their customers.
 For instance, McDonald’s have offered its clients a McDonald’s annual Monopoly game for 30 years and prizes in the amount of over $40 million have been given away.
 This strategy has helped McDonald’s to raise its sales from 1% to 6%.